-What Describe the Relationship Between Edge Computing and Cloud Computing?
+The Relationship Between Edge Computing and Cloud Computing

 One often comes across technical terms like edge and cloud computing.
 While the latter is still relatively well-known around the world, the former needs to be explained.
 This article highlights the basics of edge and cloud computing, their differences, and their relationship with one another.
 It also sheds light on the future of edge and cloud computing.